Dog Friendly Beaches Croatia: Where to Take Your Pet in 2023

 Kijac beach is located just outside of the town of Njivice, a picturesque seaside town with incredible shimmery waters, an array of bars and restaurants, a camping area, and plenty of hotels and apartments to stay at if you are planning to stay on the island for more than one day.

 This micro beach, also located on the island of Krk, is quaint and easy to get to yet secluded from the crowds.
-This beach is an official dog beach and is very small and enclosed, so you won’t lose your dog when you’re relaxing here.
+This official Croatia dog friendly beach is very small and enclosed, which means you won’t lose your dog when relaxing here.

-Redagara Beach is all stone and pebble, but we love to see that when looking for a good dog beach, the dogs won’t be too sandy after a long day of playing!
-At this beach, you’ll find normal beachgoers looking for a secluded beach away from the crowds, but everyone knows this is a dog beach, so you can rest easy letting your dog roam free around here.
+Redagara Beach is all stone and pebble, but we love to see that when looking for a good dog beach because your dog will be sand-free after a long day of playing!
+At this beach, you’ll find normal beachgoers looking for a secluded escape away from the crowds.
+However, everyone knows this is a dog beach, so you can rest easy letting your dog roam free around here.

 There are also beautiful nearby trails and plenty of shaded areas set back from the beach if you need to seek some shelter under a tree during the hot summer months.
-However, there are no amenities here, so plan ahead with your supplies and drinking water.
+Unfortunately though, there are no amenities at Redagara, so plan ahead with your supplies and drinking water.

 - Some of these beaches do not have any amenities or drinking water available, so make sure to bring enough for yourself and your dog when you’re packing for the day.